microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 x = y; // Error
 ```

-To check if x is assignable to y, we first look at the parameter list.
-Each parameter in y must have a corresponding parameter in x with a compatible type.
+To check if `x` is assignable to `y`, we first look at the parameter list.
+Each parameter in `y` must have a corresponding parameter in `x` with a compatible type.
 Note that the names of the parameters are not considered, only their types.
-In this case, every parameter of x has a corresponding compatible parameter in y, so the assignment is allowed.
+In this case, every parameter of x has a corresponding compatible parameter in `y`, so the assignment is allowed.

 The second assignment is an error, because y has a required second parameter that 'x' does not have, so the assignment is disallowed.

-You may be wondering why we allow 'discarding' parameters like in the example y = x.
+You may be wondering why we allow 'discarding' parameters like in the example `y = x`.
 The reason is that assignment is allowed is that ignoring extra function parameters is actually quite common in JavaScript.
-For example, Array#forEach provides three arguments to the callback function: the array element, its index, and the containing array.
+For example, `Array#forEach` provides three arguments to the callback function: the array element, its index, and the containing array.
 Nevertheless, it's very useful to provide a callback that only uses the first argument:

 ```
 var items = [1, 2, 3];